-To be eligible for a Direct loan you must be:
+To be eligible for a direct loan you must be:

-- be a U.S. citizen or permanent resident alien or an eligible non-citizen; - be enrolled at least half-time as a degree student in an approved college, university or other post-secondary institution in any of the United States; - not be in default on a prior Federal student loan or owe a repayment on a PELL Grant or any Title IV Student Aid Program; - have filed a FAFSA with the Dept. of Ed and submitted all required documentation to Student Financial Services.
-All Students must undergo a financial needs analysis to determine eligibility. - 5. be meeting satisfactory progress requirements.
+- 1. be a U.S. citizen or permanent resident alien or an eligible non-citizen; - 2. be enrolled at least half-time as a degree student in an approved college, university or other post-secondary institution in any of the United States:

+- 3. not be in default on a prior Federal student loan or owe a repayment on a PELL Grant or any Title IV Student Aid Program; - 4. have filed a FAFSA with the Dept. of Ed and submitted all required documentation to Student Financial Services.
+All Students must undergo a financial needs analysis to determine eligibility. - 5. are meeting satisfactory progress requirements.